Water Heater Replacement Cost Guide 2025: What You'll Pay

 Are there any rebates or tax credits for water heater replacement?

 Yes!
-Energy-efficient water heaters may qualify for federal tax credits up to $2,000 for heat pump water heaters.
+Energy-efficient water heaters may qualify for federal tax credits for heat pump water heaters.
 Local utility rebates are also available.
 ENERGY STAR certified units often qualify for additional incentives.
 Dimatic Control can help identify available rebates for your installation.

 What's the difference between tank and tankless water heaters?